Jackie Smith: St. Louis Cardinals

-Smith was selected by the St. Louis Cardinals in the tenth round (129th overall) of the 1963 NFL Draft, based on the recommendation of Jack Rockwell, then a Cardinals trainer and a part-time scout, who saw him in a spring game during his senior season, where he showed enough speed to stand out.
-He was a part of a group of 10 rookies that made the team that year.
+Smith was selected by the St. Louis Cardinals in the tenth round (129th overall) of the 1963 NFL draft, based on the recommendation of Jack Rockwell, then a Cardinals trainer and a part-time scout, who saw him in a spring game during his senior season, where he showed enough speed to stand out.
+In the draft's 10th round, as time was expiring to make a selection, someone in the Cardinals draft room recommended taking "'that redheaded track kid from Louisiana'".
+Smith was a part of a group of 10 rookies that made the team that year.

+Smith was so surprised that he even thought it must have been a mistake that he had been drafted, but once drafted was determined to make the team.
+Before his rookie camp began with the Cardinals, Smith went to Arcadia, Louisiana to ask fellow Northwestern Louisiana alumni, and American Football League star flanker, Charlie Hennigan, to teach Smith how to be a receiver in professional football.
+Hennigan agreed, and for two weeks taught Smith the footwork on how to defeat the elementary defensive coverage schemes prevalent in the 1960s.
+With this knowledge, Smith made the Cardinals team as a rookie.

 He was originally projected to play flanker, but was named the starter at tight end after Taz Anderson was injured.
-In the fifth game of the season against the Pittsburgh Steelers, he posted 212 yards and 2 touchdowns on 9 receptions, while playing a key role in a 24–23 win.
-He would not relinquish his starter position and would become a team co-captain.
+Fran Polsfoot, the Cardinals ends' coach, saw Smith's potential as a tight end as the position's possibilities were developing in the NFL.
+In the fifth game of the season against the Pittsburgh Steelers, and Smith's first career start, he posted 212 yards and two touchdowns on nine receptions, while playing a key role in a 24–23 win.

+He started the remaining games that season, eight of 14 games in 1964, and then every game he played in for the Cardinals from 1965-74, not relinquishing his starter position for over a decade.
+He played in 121 straight Cardinals games until suffering an injury in 1971 (when he still started nine games).
+He also would become a longtime team offensive co-captain.

-Besides being a talented receiver, Smith displayed elite conditioning and ran with great determination, not only avoiding tacklers but also running through them.
+Besides being a talented receiver with excellent speed, Smith displayed elite conditioning and ran with great determination, not only avoiding tacklers but also running through them.
 He was an excellent blocker, in an era where the tight ends were expected to block more than feature their receiving skills.
 He was the team starting punter from 1964 to 1966, until Chuck Latourette took over the role.